open-infer/openinfer-openclaw-beta/Setup Instruction/README.md

 ## Option 2: Add OpenInfer to your existing OpenClaw config

-If you are already using OpenClaw and do not want to reset your config, follow these steps.
+If you are already using OpenClaw and do not want to reset your config, open the config in ~/.openclaw/openclaw.json and follow these steps.

 ### 1. Add a new provider